adhi43/weed-detection-drone/tools/README.md

 This folder contains preprocessing and validation utilities used in the drone-based weed detection pipeline.
-These tools ensure annotation consistency and quality before model training.
+These tools ensure annotation consistency, dataset integrity, and quality before model training.

 ### LabelMe to YOLO Converter
 - Converts polygon annotations from LabelMe JSON format